-The lack of observational understanding of the type of particles composing UHECRs leaves freedom for broader speculation about their origin.
-In particular, perhaps the particles are heavier hadrons.
+The earlier lack of observational understanding of the type of particles composing UHE-CRs left freedom for broader speculation about their origin.
+Now it looks like ordinary nuclei, but again let's put ourselves in the mindset of theorists from a decade ago.
+In that case, we could consider the possibility that the particles are heavier hadrons.
 These models come in two flavors: hybrid models, in which other particles are accelerated, and top-down models, in which superheavy particles decay and produce the observed cosmic rays.

-The most conservative such possibility is that if some neutrinos have mass (and recent super-Kamiokande experiments suggest that they do), ultrahigh energy neutrinos accelerated in some way can annihilate on the background of massive neutrinos, and form hadrons by Z-boson decay.
-Problems with this include the energy generation rate required to get protons that have ZeV neutrinos as secondaries (1048 erg Mpc-3 yr-1!).
+The most conservative such possibility is that since some neutrinos have mass (as demonstrated by various experiments), ultrahigh energy neutrinos accelerated in some way can annihilate on the background of massive neutrinos, and form hadrons by Z-boson decay.
+Problems with this include the energy generation rate required to get protons that have ZeV neutrinos as secondaries ( $10^{48}$ erg Mpc-3 yr-1!).
+Also, the details of neutrino interactions don't match well with the statistics of UHECRs from Auger.

 It could instead be that there is a new particle that decays to hadrons as necessary, or that topological defects (e.g., monopoles) do the same.
 The point for some of these more exotic suggestions is that acceleration to high energies is not necessary.
 Instead, the particles are created with approximately the right energy, or perhaps an order of magnitude greater energy.
 These are therefore called "top-down" models, in contrast to the "bottom-up" models in which a low energy particle is accelerated to high energies in some fashion.